Class File

 param name = "colorjump0" - "colorjumpN"

-value="X", where X is jump size for the specific fade,
+value="X", where X is jump size for the specific fade, increase the jump size to speed up the fade animation.

 DEFAULT: 1